GlobedGD/globed2/server/protocol.md

 General

-* 21000 - PlayerListPacket - list of all people on the game server
+* 21000 - GlobalPlayerListPacket - list of people in the server
-* 21001& - RoomCreatedPacket - returns room id (returns existing one if already in a room)
+* 21001^ - RoomCreatedPacket - returns room id (returns existing one if already in a room)
-* 21002& - RoomJoinedPacket - returns nothing ig?? just indicates success
+* 21002^ - RoomJoinedPacket - returns nothing ig?? just indicates success
-* 21003& - RoomJoinFailedPacket - also nothing, the only possible error is no such room id exists
+* 21003^ - RoomJoinFailedPacket - also nothing, the only possible error is no such room id exists
+* 21004^ - RoomPlayerListPacket - list of people in the room

 Game related

-* 22000 - PlayerProfilesPacket - list of players' names and icons
 * 22001 - LevelDataPacket - level data
 * 22002 - PlayerMetadataPacket - list of player metadata
 * 22010+ - VoiceBroadcastPacket - voice frame from another user